redislabs-training/ru102js/README.md

 In order to start and run this application, you will need:

 - [Node.js](https://nodejs.org/en/download/) (8.9.4 or newer, we recommend using the current Long Term Stable version)
-- npm (installed with Node.js)
+- npm (installed with Node.js).
-- Access to a local or remote installation of [Redis](https://redis.io/download) version 5 or newer (local preferred)
+- Access to a local or remote installation of [Redis Stack](https://redis.io/docs/stack/get-started/install/) - local preferred, we provide a Docker Compose file in this repo, read on for details.
-- If you want to try the RedisTimeSeries exercises, you'll need to make sure that your Redis installation also has the [RedisTimeSeries Module](https://oss.redis.com/redistimeseries/) installed

 If you're using Windows, check out the following resources for help with running Redis: